electricimp/PN532/README.md

 Creates and initializes an object representing the PN532 NFC device.

+### Parameters

-- *spi* should be a [SPI object](https://electricimp.com/docs/api/hardware/spi/) pre-configured with the flags `LSB_FIRST | CLOCK_IDLE_HIGH` and a clock rate.
+- *spi*: A [SPI object](https://electricimp.com/docs/api/hardware/spi/) pre-configured with the flags `LSB_FIRST | CLOCK_IDLE_HIGH` and a clock rate.
 The PN532 supports clock rates up to 5 MHz.
-- *ncs* should be a pin connected to the PN532's not-chip-select line.
+- *ncs*: A pin connected to the PN532's not-chip-select line.
-- *rstpd* should be a pin connected to the PN532's RSTPDN (Reset/Power-Down) pin.
+- *rstpd*: A pin connected to the PN532's RSTPDN (Reset/Power-Down) pin.
-- *irq* should be a pin connected to the PN532's P70_IRQ pin.
+- *irq*: A pin connected to the PN532's P70_IRQ pin.
-- *callback* is a function that will be called when object instantiation is complete.
+- *callback*: A function that will be called when object instantiation is complete.
 It takes one *error* parameter that is null upon successful instantiation.

+### Usage

 ```squirrel
 #require "PN532.class.nut:1.0.0"